 We’re Here To Help

 At Pardons Canada, we encourage you to follow the thousands of others who have removed criminal records from their past.
 You could process your criminal record suspension application yourself, however, it may end up costing you more in time and money due to the complicated legal outlines within the documents.
 The lack of knowledge on how to fill out the forms properly or a language barrier could result in the Parole Board of Canada rejecting your application.
 That’s where we step in.

 Pardons Canada will be your trusted advisor throughout the application, helping to simplify the process and answer your questions along the way.

 It’s Time for a Fresh Start

 Call Pardons Canada to begin your journey to a burden-free future.
 Step out of the shadow that your past criminal record has created.
-Our team of criminal record suspension experts are happy to help you determine your eligibility for a pardon, and begin your process for you.
+Our team of criminal record suspension experts is happy to help you determine your eligibility for a pardon and begin the process for you.
 You have the right to complete confidentiality from start to finish with our pardons (record suspension) process.

 Frequently Asked Questions About Pardons

 Legal matters can be complicated by nature.
 If after reading this page you still have unanswered questions, please refer to the section below and our FAQ page.